I went to Italy to eat.

-I was surprised, I don’t know why, to find out that the bubbles in Lambrusco are created from the yeast in the wine eating sugars and giving off the CO2 as a byproduct, just like with the beer I used to brew at home.
+I was surprised, I don’t know why, to find out that the bubbles in Lambrusco are created from the yeast in the wine eating sugars and giving off CO2 as a byproduct, just like with the beer I used to brew at home.
 I hadn’t imagined the two were made in the same way.
 Armed with that knowledge, drink up!

-There are so many things in this world that Balsamic vinegar can improve drastically – salad, bread, meat, strawberries, etc.
+There are so many things in this world that balsamic vinegar can improve drastically – salad, bread, meat, strawberries, etc.

-The best part Acetaia Paltrinieri’s tour is that it can end with a feast featuring course after course of balsamic-enriched goodness.
+The best part of Acetaia Paltrinieri’s tour is that it can end with a feast featuring course after course of balsamic-enriched goodness.

 It’s also shockingly reasonable in price at €25 per person for wine and several courses, including dessert.
 Contact them to book.
 I will bring my mother back here.

-It’s also possible to tour a prosciutto producer if you wish, which we did, but I didn’t take all that many photos of because I have this feeling that you might not be interested in seeing a bunch of meat hanging on the wall.
+It’s also possible to tour a prosciutto producer if you wish, which we did, but I didn’t take all that many photos of it because I have this feeling that you might not be interested in seeing a bunch of meat hanging on the wall.
 However, for those of you who feel cheated by the absence of a pig thigh visual, here’s some pork lard and bread.